kschuler/ling104/index.md

 ### Evaluation
 - **Exams (75%)** - There are four take-home exams, but the lowest exam score is dropped.
 - **Moonshot group project (25%)** -  You'll work in groups of 3 to find a solution to a big question in language and the brain.
-Your group will pitch your big idea (25 points), write 6 blog posts on your progress (25 points each), and present a poster (virtually!) on the final day of class (75 points).
+Your group will write 6 blog posts on your progress (25 points each), and present a poster (virtually!) on the final day of class (100 points).

 ### Extra Credit
 - **Community engagement:** For each moonshot assignment, earn 5 points by making kind, constructive comments on other teams' blog posts.